openvenues/libpostal/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-- Hate speech, overt or coded racism, use or promotion of hate symbols or iamgery
+- Hate speech, overt or coded racism, use or promotion of hate symbols or imagery
 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment